Central Ontario Psychology: Dr Jonathan Douglas, Dr Robin Mitchell & Associates

 • Your provider also passes screening

-• Face to face services are essential to the performance of the service
+• Face to face services are necessary to the performance of the service

-• The need for the service outweighs the risks posed to the client and the clinician
+• The need for face-to-face service outweighs the risks posed to the client and the clinician

-We ask everyone who attends our offices to wear a cloth face mask, including anyone accompanying the client.
+We ask everyone who attends our offices to wear a face mask and sanitize their hands upon entry, including anyone accompanying the client.
 Some clients may be unable to wear a mask due to age or presenting issues; please discuss this with our staff.

 We prefer to offer services face to face, and we hope to return to regular services as quickly as possible.
 However, we must place the highest priority on the safety of our clients, staff, and community.